aktos-io/mcu-debug/setup-environment.md

 1. Debugger server:

-    download `st-util` and add the directory to the path:
+    Download `st-util` and add the directory to the path:

         mkdir ~/bin
         cd ~/bin